robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

     vert: The vertical size of the character
     hor:  the horizontal size of the character
     The total number of bits in the character bitmap is n = vert*hor.

+get_properties()
+    Return a tuple with the basi properties of the font.
+These are:
+    bits_vert: the number of vertical pixels
+    bits_hor: the largest number of horizontal pixels.
+For monospaced fonts, this applies to all characters
+    nchar: the number of characters in the font set
+    firstchar: the ordinal number of the first character in the font set

 ```
 #Files#